Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 Noun

-Words on Y - I:
+Words starting with Y - I:

 vectors, winds, reprimands, jumpers, sweaters, contracts, containers, players, policies, spotlights, warehouses;

-ages, choices, ports, handwriting, creams, cakes
+ages, elections, ports, handwritings, creams, cakes

-Words starting with A - Z:
+Words starting A - Z:

 director, doctor, inspector, professor, cook, watchman, paramedic, tenor, coachman;